EricMFink/ProfessionalResponsibility/_cases/Primus.md

 title: 'In re Primus'
 cite: '436 U.S. 412 (1978)'
+judge: 'MR. JUSTICE POWELL delivered the opinion of the Court.'

 ---

-# MR. JUSTICE POWELL delivered the opinion of the Court.

 We consider on this appeal whether a State may punish a member of its Bar who, seeking to further political and ideological goals through associational activity, including litigation, advises a lay person of her legal rights and discloses in a subsequent letter that free legal assistance is available from a nonprofit organization with which the lawyer and her associates are affiliated.
 Appellant, a member of the Bar of South Carolina, received a public reprimand for writing such a letter.
 The appeal is opposed by the State Attorney General, on behalf of the Board of Commissioners on Grievances and Discipline of the Supreme Court of South Carolina.
-As this appeal presents a substantial question under the First and Fourteenth Amendments, as interpreted in _NAACP_ v. _Button_, we noted probable jurisdiction.
+As this appeal presents a substantial question under the First and Fourteenth Amendments, as interpreted in _NAACP v.
+Button_, we noted probable jurisdiction.

-## I
+# I

 Appellant, Edna Smith Primus, is a lawyer practicing in Columbia, S. C. During the period in question, she was associated with the "Carolina Community Law Firm," and was an officer of and cooperating lawyer with the Columbia branch of the American Civil Liberties Union (ACLU).
 She received no compensation for her work on behalf of the ACLU, but was paid a retainer as a legal consultant for the South Carolina Council on Human Relations (Council), a nonprofit organization with offices in Columbia.